After company liquidation, the company’s assets are distributed, its debts are settled, and the company is officially dissolved.

 Directors guilty of misconduct during liquidation may face disqualification, lasting 2 to 15 years, prohibiting them from managing or forming any company.

-Despite these restrictions, forming a new company is possible if directors adhere to legal requirements and avoid breaching prohibitions.
+Despite these restrictions, forming a new company is possible if you adhere to legal requirements and avoid breaching prohibitions.
 Key points to consider include:

 • Reusing Company Names: Requires court permission or compliance with specific legal exceptions.